peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 * `static String ToDisplayString(List<NamedAddress> addresses)`<br>
- Generates a string containing the display names and email addresses of the given named-address objects, separated by commas.
+ Generates a string containing the display names and email addresses of the specified named-address objects, separated by commas.

 * `static String ToDisplayStringShort(List<NamedAddress> addresses)`<br>
- Generates a string containing the display names of the given named-address objects, separated by commas.
+ Generates a string containing the display names of the specified named-address objects, separated by commas.

 * `String toString()`<br>
  Converts this object to a text string.